A Practical Introduction to Regression-based Causal Inference in Meteorology (I): All confounders measured: Method

 \subsection{The Theory}

-The methods of causal inference vary by whether or not the three random variables - treatment ($A$), confounding ($X$), and outcome $(Y)$) - are binary or continuous.
+The methods of causal inference vary by whether the three random variables - treatment ($A$), confounding ($X$), and outcome ($Y$) - are binary or continuous.
 Here the treatment is assumed to be binary.
-A sister article by the authors of this work can also deal with situations where the treatment is continuous (Marzban et al. 2025); another important distinguishing characteristic of the two papers is as follows: in the present work the confounders are assumed to be measured, while in the accompanying article they are unmeasured.
+A sister article by the authors of this work can also deal with situations where the treatment is continuous \citep{marzban_iv}; another important distinguishing characteristic of the two papers is as follows: in the present work the confounders are assumed to be measured, while in the accompanying article they are unmeasured.
 The confounding and the outcome variables are assumed to be continuous.
-Moreover, there may be more than one confounding variable present, in which case $X$ will denote all of them.
+Moreover, there may be more than one confounding variable present, in which case $X$, as a vector, will denote all of them.

 As mentioned in the Introduction, there are several frameworks for defining causality.
-Here, the potential outcomes framework is considered, where one assumes that for the $i^{th}$ unit there exist two possible states, denoted 0 and 1, and corresponding to the control and treatment groups, respectively.
+Here, the potential outcomes framework is considered, where one assumes that for the $i^{th}$ unit there exist two possible states, denoted 0 and 1, corresponding to the control and treatment groups, respectively.
 The corresponding {\bf potential} outcomes are denoted $Y_i(0), Y_i(1)$, and the {\bf observed} outcome is denoted $Y_i$.
 It is important to emphasize that only one of the potential outcomes is observed for each unit.
 The word counterfactual is used to refer to the unobserved potential outcome.

 Although a clear statement of the assumptions underlying a method is necessary in any endeavor, it is especially important in causal inference.
-Indeed, a great deal of the work is dedicated to determining the conditions under which the identification of causality from observed data is possible at all (Ding 2024; Hern\'an and Robins 2020; Morgan and Winship 2007; Gelman and Hill 2007), after which those conditions are either assumed to hold, or modeling steps are taken to assure that the data do not contradict the conditions.
+Indeed, a great deal of the work is dedicated to determining the conditions under which the identification of causality from observed data is possible at all \citep{ding_book, hernan_whatif, morgan_book, gelman_book}, after which those conditions are either assumed to hold, or modeling steps are taken to assure that the data do not contradict the conditions.
 Two of the more prominent conditions are

+where the symbol $\perp$ denotes independence.
+The first condition is called the consistency assumption, essentially providing a link between the potential and the observed world.\footnote{There is some controversy regarding the nature of the statement in Eq.
+1. Some authors (e.g., \citet{cole_frangakis} and \citet{pearl_consistency}) consider it an important assumption, while others (e.g., \citet{ding_book}) consider it the definition of the observed outcome.
+Also, see the Closing Remarks section for a different use of the name ``consistency.''}